radix-r/Aileron_Old/README.md

 ![ ](./bytepath.jpg "Bytepath")

-Like afterBurner but more top down or isometric and restricted to one horizontal plane of action
+Like afterBurner but more top down or isometric and restricted to one horizontal plane of action.
+No pitch, only yaw
 ![ ](./afterBurner.jpeg  "AfterBurner")